dphansti/mango/README.rst

 ``linkerB``
  linker sequence to look for. default = GTTGGAATGT

+``singlelinker``
+ Was only a single linker used?
+If TRUE Mango will only look for linkerA.
+LinkerB will be ignored. default = FALSE

 ``minlength``
  min length of reads after linker trimming. default = 15